All Episodes

-L Rushmall and the Excellence in Broadcasting Network.
+El Rushbaugh and the Excellence in Broadcasting Network.

-And I promise you we will get to your phone calls in this hour.
+And I promise you, we will get to your phone calls in this hour.

-This is uh you decide.
+This is how you decide.

-I think we should have a moment in silence and solidarity for the person that they said was from the Washington DC Occupy.
+I think we should have a moment in silence and solidarity for the person that they said was from the Washington, D.C.
+Occupy.

 So I think we should hold a moment in solidarity for the White House and for the guy that shot at the White House today.

-Now we get this audio video from our buddies at Newsbusters.
+Now, we get this audio video from our buddies at Newsbusters.

-We don't get this from the drive bys.
+We don't get this from the drive-bys.

-Here, listen to this again, and I want you to, as you listen to this, I want you to imagine the outrage if some tea party gathering had expressed their solidarity with Gerald Lochner, who shot Gabby Geffords with a moment of silence.
+And I want you, as you listen to this, I want you to imagine the outrage if some Tea Party gathering had expressed their solidarity with Gerald Lochner, who shot Gabby Geffers, with a moment of silence.

 I want you to imagine.